sta210-fa21/website/content/project/index.markdown

 - Click the Warpwire tab in the course Sakai site.
 - Click the “+” and select “Upload files”.
 - Locate the video on your computer and click to upload.
 - Once you’ve uploaded the video to Warpwire, click to share the video and copy the video’s URL.
-You will need this when you post the video in thediscussion forum.
+You will need this when you post the video in the discussion forum.

 #### To post the video to the discussion forum